 For example, transaction fees are the same.

-But, it’s important to understand that it lacks a couple of important features.
+Nonetheless, it’s important to understand that it lacks a couple of important features.

-When comparing Shopify Lite vs Basic – the first missing feature is Instagram integration.
+The first missing feature is Instagram integration.

 Selling directly on Instagram is quite in demand given the popularity of this social network.
 It helps you showcase your products to your followers and keeps them updated with promos through posts and stories.

 The second and major difference between Shopify Lite and Basic Plan – is the access to the website creator.

 This is a powerful tool and has a huge hidden advantage: fully controlling your e-commerce.